Poprad: History

 The territory was inhabited by Slavic settlers since the Migration Period.
 The first written record dates from 16 March 1256 in the deed of donation of the Hungarian King Bela IV.
 After the Mongol invasions in the 13th century it was colonized by German settlers and became the largely German town Deutschendorf meaning 'Germans' village'.
 From 1412 to 1770, as one of the Spis towns, Poprad was pawned by the Kingdom of Hungary to the Kingdom of Poland, resulting in a strong Polish influence on the city's further development.
 In the 17th century, the number of Germans began to decline.
 Since 1918, this territory has been placed under the control of Czechoslovakia.

 Poprad itself was for 690 years (up until 1946) just one of several neighbouring settlements, which currently make up the modern city.
 The other parts of the current municipality are Matejovce (German: Matzdorf; Hungarian: Mateóc, first reference 1251), Spišská Sobota (German: Georgenberg; Hungarian: Szepesszombat, 1256), Veľká (German/Hungarian: Felka, 1268), and Stráže pod Tatrami (German: Michelsdorf; Hungarian: Strázsa, 1276).
 The most significant of these original towns was Georgenberg, now Spišská Sobota, which preserved its dominant position in the area until the late 19th century.

 Poprad gained importance at the expense of Spišská Sobota after the construction of the Košice–Bohumín Railway in 1871.
 In the following years, further railway lines were built: Poprad - Kežmarok in 1892 and Tatra Electric Railway in 1908.

 In 1942, during World War II, most of the transports of Jews to ghettos and concentration camps in German-occupied Poland were sent from the Poprad railway station.
 The first transport of about 1,000 Jewish girls and young women left Poprad on 25 March 1942 for Auschwitz-Birkenau.
 By the end of 1942, when the deportations stopped, over 58,000 Jews had been deported from Slovakia to German-occupied Poland via Poprad.

 Poprad was liberated on 28 January 1945 by troops of the Soviet 18th Army.
 The German population was expelled afterwards.

 After the war, the neighbouring settlements were incorporated into Poprad: Spišská Sobota and Veľká in 1945, Stráže pod Tatry in 1960 and Matejovce in 1974.
 At that time, with the development of winter sports, Poprad became the starting point for expeditions to the High Tatras.

 In 1999, Poprad put in a bid to host the 2006 Winter Olympics, but lost to Turin, Italy.

 Geography

-Poprad lies at an altitude of 672 m above sea level and covers an area of 63 km2.
 It is located in northeastern Slovakia, about 110 km from Košice and 330 km from Bratislava (by road).

 Poprad is situated on the Poprad River in the Sub-Tatra Basin, and is a gateway to the High Tatras.
 Mountain ranges around the city include the Levoča Hills in the east, Kozie chrbty in the south, and the Low Tatras in the southwest.
 The drainage divide between the Black Sea and Baltic Sea lies a bit to the west, near the village of Štrba.